tendermint/spec/rust-spec/lightclient/detection/detection.md

 > implication evaluates to true, and the right-hand-side evaluates to
 > false.
 In particular, there are two **different** headers *b* and
 > *c* that both can be verified from a common block *a* from the
 > chain.
-Thus, thee following describes an attack.
+Thus, the following describes an attack.

 #### **[TMBC-ATTACK.1]**